beemanapallyalekhya11/Currency-Converter/README.md

 📌 **Notes**
-Internet connection is required to fetch exchange rates and flag images.
+-Internet connection is required to fetch exchange rates and flag images.
-You can expand supported currencies in `script.js` by updating the `currencyList` object.
+-You can expand supported currencies in `script.js` by updating the `currencyList` object.
-Flag images are dynamically loaded using the country code via FlagCDN.
+-Flag images are dynamically loaded using the country code via FlagCDN.

 📄 **License**
 This project is open-source and available under the [MIT License](LICENSE).